FasterXML/jackson-module-afterburner/README.md

 Module that will add dynamic bytecode generation for standard Jackson POJO serializers and deserializers, eliminating majority of remaining data binding overhead.

-Plugs in using standard Module interface (requiring Jackson 1.9.2 or above).
+Plugs in using standard Module interface (requiring Jackson 2.0.0 or above).

+For Javadocs, Download, see: [Wiki](jackson-module-afterburner/wiki).

 ## Status